 Using Harvest Hosts as an alternate to traditional campgrounds has emerged as a growing trend this year for RVers who – everywhere they go – seem to encounter full campgrounds.

-That's what Jennifer and I did on a summer trip to Northern Michigan.
+That's what Jennifer and I did on a summer trip to Northern Michigan last year.
 Every state park campground we tried (eight of them!) was booked up, with no reservations.

 Not willing to give up our plans for a getaway, we started looking around on Harvest Hosts, soon locating three spots where we found everything we were hoping for… and then some!